-- Students whose mother tongue is Serbian are strongly recommended to study Serbian language and literature. - Students who are not yet sufficiently proficient in English take EAL instead of Serbian language and literature.
-Once they reach phase 5 in English, they will exit EAL and join the Serbian language and literature class. - From 2021-22 school year, students in Serbian Language and literature in grade 6 will have the option to choose one language acquisition (French or Spanish) for one lesson per week.
+- Students whose mother tongue is Serbian are expected to study Serbian language and literature. - Students who are not yet sufficiently proficient in English take EAL instead of Serbian language and literature.
+Once they reach phase 5 in English, they will exit EAL and join the Serbian language and literature class.